LucienHH/Storehaus/README.md

 `gamereview` Read a review and score of a game.

-`gametime`  Get the time to complete a game's campaign and DLC.

 `goty` See what the best games are for a particular year.

 `haloquote` Send a line of dialogue from the Halo series!
 Quotes are picked at random.

 `help` The bot will DM you of info of all commands.

+`playtime`  Get the time to complete a game's campaign and DLC.

 `trivia` Learn something new about gaming, TV, film, and history.